Leonidio: History

+Leonidio is situated near the ancient city of Prasiae, which was an important harbour for Sparta until its ruin by the Athenians during the Peloponnesian War.

-Modern Era
+Modern era

 Today, Leonidio is a lively and colourful town, especially in summer months, as a result of newly developing tourism.
 Agriculture, nevertheless, remains a main source of income for its residents, and the benefits of the exploitation of the plain are irreplaceable.
 The town is also famous for its unusual Easter celebration, when the custom of aerostata (air balloons) attracts spectators.
 Greek comedy writer Dimitrios Psathas once recommended the virtues of passing: "..carnival in Patras, and Easters in Leonidio".

-In late years it has become a well known tourist destination for rock climbing.
+In latter years it has become a well known tourist destination for rock climbing.

 Geography

-The municipality is situated on the eastern coast of the Peloponnese and, although coastal, opening on to the Myrtoon Sea, it is also mainly mountainous, punctuated by the Parnon.
+Leonidio is situated on the eastern coast of the Peloponnese and, although coastal, opening on to the Myrtoan Sea, it is also mainly mountainous, punctuated by the Parnon.
 Leonidio town itself, however, is to be found on the area's plain, which proves fertile and very important for the local economy, with its high level of agricultural employment.
 Apart from citrus fruit, pears, tomatoes and olives, the area's most famous and widely distributed product is the Tsakonian eggplant, characteristic in its sweet taste, and acknowledged and protected by the European Union.
 Three old windmills overlook the town.